songifi/lyricsflip-ingnite-hackathon/README.md

-# 🎵 LyricFlip – The On-chain Lyric Guessing Game
+# 🎵 LyricFlip – Hackathon Submission Repository

-**Hackathon Submission Repository**

 This repository serves as the central hub for our LyricFlip hackathon submission.
 LyricFlip is an on-chain lyric guessing game that challenges players to identify songs based on partial lyrics.
 Think of it as a music trivia meets blockchain — fast-paced, multiplayer, and decentralized!